fbpx

 School’s Out! #35 with Betsy Greer

-Friday 29 September 2023, 18:00 – 22:00
+Friday 29 September 2023, 18:00 – 22:00 + Workshop prior to the lecture

 In a world dominated by globalisation, automation and consumption, there is real need for authenticity.
 Making something yourself, alone or as part of a community of makers even feels like an act of resistance.
 Knitting, crocheting, pottery or needlepoint becomes a willful retreat from the destructive and alienating forces of capitalist economy.
 Activism becomes craftivism.
-Betsy Green is a maker, a speaker, a teacher and an activist who is the most eloquent representative of this movement and she will take us on her journey from the world to knitting needle and back again.
+Betsy Greer is a maker, a speaker, a teacher and an activist who is the most eloquent representative of this movement and she will take us on her journey from the world to knitting needle and back again.

 Programme